bludit/documentation-english/pages/developers/folder-structure/index.md

-# Folder structure
+# Structure of directories and files
 <!-- position: 2 -->

-Here's the basic folder structure for Bludit.
+## First layer of directories
 ```
-/bl-content/	<-- Databases and uploaded images
+/bl-content/    <-- Databases and images
-/bl-kernel/		<-- Core of Bludit
+/bl-kernel/     <-- Bludit's core
-/bl-languages/	<-- Languages files
+/bl-languages/  <-- Languages files for Bludit's core
 /bl-plugins/    <-- Plugins
 /bl-themes/	    <-- Themes
 ```

 ## bl-content
-This folder is very important, as it is where Bludit stores all files, as well as databases and images.
-Before updating your Bludit installation, it's highly recommended to make a backup of this folder.
+This directory is very important, as it is where Bludit store all the files, databases and images.

+Before updating Bludit, it's highly recommended to make a backup of this directory.

 ```
 /bl-content/

     databases/
         plugins/        <-- Database: plugins
         pages.php       <-- Database: pages
         security.php    <-- Database: black list, brute force protection, others
         site.php		<-- Database: site variables, name, description, slogan, others
         tags.php		<-- Database: tags
         users.php		<-- Database: users

-	pages/				<-- Content: pages
+    pages/
-		about/index.txt
+        about/index.txt <-- Page "about", the url match with the directory path, https://mydomain/about
         food/index.txt

     tmp/				<-- Temp files

     uploads/			<-- Uploaded files
         profiles/		<-- Profiles images
-		thumbnails/		<-- Thumbnails images
+        pages/about/    <-- Files and images for the page "about"
-		photo1.jpg
-		photo2.png

     workspaces/			<-- Workspaces for the plugins
 ```

 ## bl-kernel
-This folder contains the core of Bludit.
+This directory contains the core of Bludit.

 ## bl-languages
-This folder contains all language files.
+This directory contains all language files.
 Each file is a JSON document, encoded in UTF-8.

 ```
 /bl-languages/
     bg_BG.json
     cs_CZ.json
     de_CH.json
     en.json
     es.json
     ...
 ```

 ## bl-plugins
-This folder contains all plugins.
+This directory contains all plugins.
 New plugins you download should be uploaded here.

 ```
 /bl-plugins/
     about/
     disqus/
     rss/
     sitemap/
     tinymce/
     ...
 ```

 ## bl-themes
-This folder contains all themes.
+This directory contains all themes.
 New themes you download should be uploaded here.

 ```
 /bl-themes/
     alternative/
     blogx/
     ...
 ```